Section 37 of the Constitution Act, 1867: "Rep. by Pop."

+Allocation of seats

+Section 51 of the Act sets out the formula for reallocating seats in the House of Commons after every decennial census.
+Section 52 provides that the number of seats can be increased, provided it is done consistently with the formula for reallocation.

+The federal Parliament has enacted the Electoral Boundaries Readjustment Act to carry out the regular redistribution of seats in the House of Commons.
+Under that act, the non-partisan Chief Electoral Officer for Canada applies the formula for the allocation of seats to determine how many seats each province will receive.
+In doing so, the Chief Electoral Officer relies on data furnished by the Chief Statistician of Canada.

+The current seat allocation was determined by this process after the 2021 census.
+It was set out by the Chief Electoral Officer in a Representation Order under the Electoral Boundaries Readjustment Act.
+That order came into force for the 2025 federal election.

 Related provisions

+Section 8 of the Act requires that a census be held every ten years, with the population broken down by province.

-Section 51(1) of the Act provides for the method of allocation of provincial seats in the House of Commons.
+Section 51(1) provides the method of allocation of seats for each province in the House of Commons.

-Section 51(2) of the Act provides for seats for the three territories in the House of Commons.
+Section 51(2) provides that each territory will have one seat in the House of Commons.

 Section 51A of the Act provides for a minimum number of seats for each province.
 It sets out the "Senate floor" rule: each province is entitled to the same number of seats in the Commons which it has in the Senate, regardless of population shifts.

 Section 52 of the Act provides that Parliament can increase the number of seats in the House of Commons, provided it respects the principle of proportionate representation of the provinces.